-If the genset ran out of fuel, prime the fuel system by holding the control switch at STOP/PRIME for 30 seconds.
-(The status indicator light will stay on solid while the pump is on.)
+If the genset ran out of fuel (gasoline models only) prime the fuel system by holding the control switch at STOP/PRIME for 30 seconds.
+(The status indicator light will stay on while the pump is on.)

 STARTING THE GENSET